-The poker site’s software could do with some upgrades, but these are currently in the works as well.
+The poker site’s software could do with some upgrades, but these are also in the works.
 Once the new Poker 8 software rolls out and arrives in NJ, the operator will further solidify its market position.

 With a significant online component to the WSOP festival in 2021 as well, WSOP NJ looks poised to hold its top spot and build on the gains of 2020.
 Read on for details on what you can expect from WSOP NJ and the answers to all your questions about getting started with the world’s biggest poker brand.